arielf/weight-loss/README.md

 If I can keep the present rate, it should take 1-2 years to completely reverse the damage of the past ~20 years.

 It is important to stress that I also *feel much better the more weight I lose*.
-As a welcome side-effect, all the bordeline-to-high levels in my blood tests, have moved significantly towards normal averages, during the period I lost weight.
+As a welcome side-effect, the few borderline/high levels in my blood tests, have moved significantly towards normal averages, during the period I lost weight.

 ### What was my data and clear improvement in health saying?

 Looking at my data, and reading more, convinced me that I should beware of doctors [who push statins](https://www.google.com/search?q=the+truth+about+statins) instead of suggesting a better diet.
 I started doubting anyone who told me I need to *reduce* fat.
 I run away if anyone now tells me "high cholesterol" in the diet is dangerous.

-My data has taught me that the body is an amazing machine.
-It is extremely adaptive.

 Cholesterol, by the way, is an essential building block for many essential body by-products.
 The liver produces as much cholesterol as we need.

+Our body is an amazing machine.
+Billions of years of evolution have made it extremely *adaptive*.

 It is not our ***high fat consumption***, it is the ***storage of fat process*** that makes us acummulate fat in the tissues and become unhealthy.

-An enzyme called *Lipase* helps breaking-up fat.
+An enzyme called *Lipase* breaks-up fat.
 Raise the levels of Lipase and our body fat gets consumed faster.
 To get there, we need to give the body fat as an *alternative* to carbohydrates.
 When the body has depleted both the blood sugar, and the glycogen (hydrated sugar) buffer in the liver, it has no other choice but to *adapt and compensate*.
-The source of energy (ATP synthesis) switches from carbs to fats by producing more fat-breaking agents.
-The body has simply replaced one fuel with another.
+Our source of energy -- [ATP synthesis](https://en.wikipedia.org/wiki/Adenosine_triphosphate) -- switches from carbs to fats by producing more fat-breaking agents.
+The body is a "Flex Fuel" kind of machine, that has simply replaced one fuel (carbs) with another (fat).

-When Lipase (and all other enzymes in the fat-to-ATP chemical path) mobilize, and their levels are elevated, we reach a new steady state (called ketosis) and that's when we start winning the weight-loss battle.
+When Lipase, and all other agents in the fat-to-ATP chemical path, aka [Beta oxidation](https://en.wikipedia.org/wiki/Beta_oxidation) mobilize, and their levels are elevated, we reach a new steady state (called ketosis) and that's when we start winning the weight-loss battle.

 In ketosis, our night sleep (fasting time) becomes our friend.
 The fat-breaking agents keep working while we sleep, breaking-up the stored fat.
 This leads to weight-loss, and a healthier state.

-The above is a very simplified, and hopefuly easy to digest version, of what some diet books try to explain in hundreds of pages.
+The above is a very simplified, and hopefuly easy to digest, version of what some diet books try to explain in hundreds of pages.

 ## My bottom-line recipe:

 - The hardest part (especially at the beginning) is reducing carbs.
 The worst are starch rich foods (pizza, pasta, bread etc.), then processed foods with high sugar content (sweet sodas, no-pulp juices, etc).
 This doesn't mean ***no*** carbs.
 You may afford yourself carbs from time to time (say a pizza once a week).
 As it turns out, an occasional lapse isn't enough to reverse the steady-state.
 However, you need to make sure you consume ***much less carbs*** and ***less frequently*** than before.
-In particular, you must avoid binging on snacks like chips, pizza, doughnuts, pasta, and bread, or drinking sugar-heavy drinks.
+In particular, you must avoid binging on snacks like chips, pizza, doughnuts, pasta, and bread, or drinking sugar-rich drinks.

 - [Look-up Glycemic index](https://en.wikipedia.org/wiki/Glycemic_index) and [Glycemic Load](https://en.wikipedia.org/wiki/Glycemic_load) on wikipedia. ***Avoid foods with high glycemic load***.
 This prevents the blood sugar spikes which lead to insulin spikes and tell the body chemical cycles to revert back from ketosis to fat-accumulation.
 Have a sweet tooth?
 Eat an orange instead of drinking orange juice.
 The two have vastly different glycemic loads and this makes a huge difference.
 If you must add sweetness to your cup of tea or coffee, use a [Splenda (sucralose+dextrose) tablet](https://en.wikipedia.org/wiki/Splenda), or [a Stevia drop/tablet](https://en.wikipedia.org/wiki/Stevia) which typically weight just ~0.1 gram, rather than a tea-spoon of sugar (~4.2g, about 40x more).
 Result: similar sweetness effect, but much lower Glycemic load and resulting levels of blood-glucose.